daattali/beautiful-jekyll/_posts/2024-03-02-pwn college-Program Interaction.md

 - It ensures the script is executed directly by the Python interpreter used by IPython, **maintaining the necessary parent-child relationship between processes.**

 - `!./embryoio_level15` can run the file in ipython script.
-However, this shell is a child of the IPython process but is not the same as running the command directly within the Python (IPython) process itself.
-That means the environment and process hierarchy checks the challenge performs may not pass because the immediate parent of the challenge process is a temporary shell, not Python directly.
+And this shell is also a child of the IPython process but is not the same as running the command directly within the Python (IPython) process itself.

 Answer: pwn.college{o0C1Whx_WrcRmufhYZWeyz94D0s.QX1EDL0MjM3QzW}